Make Fun Of Life!

 Are rainbows natural prisms?
 What we call rainbows are the visible colors, and the millions of tiny raindrops are each individual natural prisms through which ‘white’ sunlight passes to separate and become the ‘colors of the rainbow.’
 Every one of the tiny raindrops makes its own tiny rainbow, but it takes millions of raindrops to make enough color for us to be able to see a rainbow with our eyes.

-You can make a rainbow by standing with your back to the Sun and taking a water hose and spraying it in front of you, being sure to keep the Sun behind you.
-You may also be able to make a rainbow with a spray-nozzle bottle filled with water.
-Spray water into the air, and watch a rainbow form.
+Anyone can make a rainbow by standing with their back to the Sun and taking a water hose and spraying it in front of them, being sure to keep the Sun behind them.
+They may also be able to make a rainbow with a spray-nozzle bottle filled with water.
+Spray water into the air, and watch a rainbow form!

 Rainbow Song